 Corey Jennings is a Baltimore native originally born in the Hamilton Neighborhood.
 He lives in Remington with his wife Carly, and dog Tuck.

 Corey Jennings is a video producer and photographer working in Baltimore for education institutions, event companies, and non-profit institutions.
 A Baltimore native, Corey grew up in Hamilton and graduated from the University of Maryland, Baltimore County.
 He lives in Remington with his wife Carly Engelke, and their dog Tuck.
-Since purchasing a home in Remington is 2018, Corey has been an active participant in GRIA, becoming a member of the land use committee and is currently running for the position of Vice President of GRIA.
+Since purchasing a home in Remington is 2018, Corey has been an active participant in GRIA, becoming a member of the land use committee, Vice President for the 2019-2020 term, and is currently running for a second term as Vice President of GRIA.
 He lives on the 500 block of 28th Street.